Old Norse morphology: Hit

 The hit originally appeared always as a separate word, hit/hinn/hin, it/inn/in, or et/enn/en, placed before or after a noun or adjective, with the /h/ elided due to the word appearing unstressed in most or all positions.
 In the late 14th century (particularly in Old Norwegian), an indeclinable form was popular, inu or hinu, but at no other time.

 A related word, hitt, should not be confused with hit, as they are distinct in meaning and stress, and in that the h can never be dropped from hitt.

+Strong declension

-Strong declensionJarpt demonstrates the general case for declension.
+Jarpt demonstrates the general case for declension.
 Gótt displays dental assimilation, while nekkvęrt demonstrates pronominal declension.
 The comparative and superlative follow the weak declension.